Introduction

 A common failure in remote outsourcing is “home-office fatigue” and unreliable utility infrastructure.
 MixWork is one of the few partners providing a physical-first solution:

-Dedicated Serviced Offices: Starting from ~$199/desk, your team works in professional, enterprise-grade environments with redundant fiber-optic internet and 100% power uptime—critical for Indonesian operations.
+Dedicated Serviced Offices: Starting from ~$199/desk, your team works in professional, enterprise-grade environments with redundant fibre internet and backup power, which matters more in Indonesia than most buyers expect.

 IT Hardware Support: We handle the procurement, setup, and maintenance of high-end laptops and security software, ensuring your data stays behind a corporate firewall, not a home router.

-The 2025/2026 refinements to the Job Creation Law have made "DIY" hiring in Indonesia a legal minefield.
-MixWork acts as your Employer of Record (EOR), assuming 100% of the legal liability.
+The 2025/2026 refinements to the Job Creation Law have made unassisted hiring in Indonesia considerably harder to get right.
+MixWork acts as your Employer of Record (EOR), carrying the statutory employer obligations.

 Automated BPJS & Tax: We manage the five separate social security programs (Health, Life, Accident, Old-Age, and Pension) plus the newly mandatory Tapera housing fund.

-The 13th Month (THR): We automate the mandatory Religious Holiday Allowance, ensuring your firm never misses a statutory deadline that could lead to government audits.
+The 13th Month (THR): We automate the mandatory Religious Holiday Allowance, so the statutory deadline is not something your team has to track.

 Headquartered with deep roots in both Singapore and Jakarta, MixWork understands the “Talent Corridor.”